 With the current physical and social distancing mandated to contain the spread of COVID-19, more and more companies are relying on a remote workforce to stay in business.
-Not surprisingly, information security is - and should be - the number one concern.
-Here are a few important tips for ensuring that your company's data and processes are secure.
+Not surprisingly, information security is – and should be – the number one concern.
+Here are a few important tips for securing your remote workforce and therefore ensuring that your company’s data and processes are secure.

 Most of the workforce is familiar with the danger of using an unsecured Wi-Fi network in or outside the home, but there are other risks employees might not watch for:

 In an ideal world, it would be feasible to provide remote employees with company devices with up-to-date antivirus and firewall protections.
 Many companies do not have this capacity, especially since the necessity of social distancing in recent months grew quite quickly.
 This means that you may need to rely on your personnel to use their own laptops and smartphones to work from home.
 Those who are less technologically “savvy” may not be aware of the steps they should take to make sure they have the proper protections in place, or whether their devices have the latest programs and operating systems.

 Office workers who are used to automatic back-up on on-site company computers may not realize their need to stay vigilant about backing up their work regularly — until it’s too late.
 This is even more likely if they now must use personal computers that they have had around for predominantly entertainment purposes.
 The inability to recover lost data or work is an inconvenience at best, an expensive disaster at worst.

 Many still assume that antivirus programs and firewalls automatically detect and protect against malware.
 They don’t realize what they are inviting in by falling for clickbait or phishing scams.
 For those who are worried about job security and consistent remuneration, ads for remote working or freelance side employment may be tempting.
 They may click on an ad to check out what’s being offered without thinking about the consequences.
 Folks may be less hesitant to explore these “resources” on their own devices rather than on company property, as well.